nhsconnect/Digital-Child-Health/Generation/Profile.ParentGuardianOrPersonalComment/DCH-Bundle-1.md

-This 'DCH-Bundle-1' Bundle resource profile is used as a container to collect a combination of the following resources to capture comments made by a parent or guardian:
+This 'DCH-Bundle-1' Bundle resource profile is used as a container to collect a combination of the following resources to capture comments made by a parent, guardian or the patient:

-- [DCH-MessageHeader-1] - where the coding and display for the event element is fixed to 'Parent Or Guardian Personal Comment'
+- [DCH-MessageHeader-1] - where the coding and display for the event element is fixed to 'Parent Guardian or Personal Comment'
 - [CareConnect-DCH-Organization-1]
 - [DCH-HealthcareService-1]
 - [CareConnect-DCH-Patient-1]
 - [CareConnect-DCH-Encounter-1]
-- [DCH-ParentOrGuardianComment-Communication-1]
+- [DCH-ParentGuardianOrPersonalComment-Communication-1]
 - [DCH-RelatedPerson-1]
 - [CareConnect-DCH-Practitioner-1]
 - [CareConnect-DCH-Location-1]

-### Personal Comment event data item mapping to FHIR profiles ###
+### Parent Guardian or Personal Comment event data item mapping to FHIR profiles ###
 ----------
 The Child Health Event data items are fulfilled by elements within the FHIR resources listed below: